Essential Equipment and Accessories

 warning triangle

-Compulsory in many mainland European countries are the hazard vest and warning triangle and spare headlamp bulbs etc. Check with the RAC or AA for latest info - it changes often!
-Beware Spain requires TWO warning triangles and a hazard vest for the passenger, plus a spare pair of spectacles if needed for driving.
+Compulsory in many mainland European countries are the hazard vest and warning triangle and spare headlamp bulbs etc. Check with the RAC or AA for latest info - it changes often.

 French Breathalyser pack

 This pack contains two breathalysers; if the driver uses one to test, then there is still one left in the vehicle.
-These can be obtained from The Caravan Club, Halfords, or at ports etc. Our attempts to buy them in France in August failed - the Pharmacie at a large Hyper-U had no stock!
+These can be obtained from ports, French supermarkets and pharmacies, Halfords, etc.

-Note the breathalyser pack has an expiry date, ours is 07/2014, so worth a check when buying.
+Note the breathalyser pack has an expiry date, so worth a check when buying.

 spare fuses in box